 Burlap and construction paper wreath that is sure to be welcoming and creative.

 Santa Salt Dough Handprint Ornament– A handprint Father Christmas makes a truly adorable homemade first Christmas ornaments!
 Children grow so quickly, it’s nice to capture a permanent reminder of how tiny the children’s little hands are.

 Homemade Cinnamon Ornaments – All you need is 2 ingredients to make these super simple and easy Homemade Cinnamon Ornaments!
 A great DIY holiday craft or fun Christmas gift for both kids and adults to make and customize!

-Glitter Ornaments – These are perfect to add some sparkle to your tree and are 100% customizable!
+Glitter Ornaments – These are perfect for adding some sparkle to your tree and are 100% customizable!

-Lego Christmas Ornament – If you have LEGOs, you have all the materials you need to make awesome Christmas ornaments!
+Lego Christmas Ornament – If you have LEGOs, you have all the materials to make fabulous Christmas ornaments!
 This LEGO candy cane Christmas ornament is easy to make.
 Your little LEGO builders will have lots of fun building a small army of candy canes for your tree.

-Elf Popsicle Craft – It’s a fun Christmas craft that makes a really cute ornament.
+Elf Popsicle Craft – It’s a fun Christmas craft that makes a cute ornament.